 An anonymous tip in the case led officers to the area of First Street and Milwaukee Avenue Saturday morning.
 Police spotted Gonzalez going into the Steel Cat Bar, but he ran officers tried to speak with him.

-Police say Gonzalez was shot in the stomach by a Grand Rapids officer as he tried to escape out the back of One Bourbon Bar & Restaurant at 608 Bridge Street NW.
+Police say Gonzales was shot in the stomach by a Grand Rapids officer as he tried to escape out the back of One Bourbon Bar & Restaurant at 608 Bridge Street NW.
 He underwent surgery at a hospital, but his condition is not known.

 Grand Rapids Police Department Sgt.
-Terri Dixon would not elaborate on the confrontation between police and Gonzalez.
+Terri Dixon would not elaborate on the confrontation between police and Gonzales.
 He also would not say if the suspect was armed, saying the department will wait until Michigan State Police released its findings in the shooting investigation.

 The officer involved in the shooting remains on administrative leave pending the outcome of the investigation.